 To facilitate the habitat assessment, the project area is divided into map units (Figure 2).
 Map units are sub-divisions of the project area based on unique vegetation communities and vegetation structure.
-Map units are delineated based on variation in habitat attributes assessed by the HQT, such as sagebrush canopy cover, forb abundance and distance to sagebrush cover.
+Map units are delineated based on variation in vegetative, soil and ecological site characteristics to identify units of similar habitat function attributes that are assessed by the HQT, such as sagebrush canopy cover, forb abundance and distance to sagebrush cover.
 Guidance for delineating map units within a credit or debit site is provided in the Credit System User's Guide.
 All attributes are measured individually for each map unit and all map units are scored separately.
 Map Unit 1 of an example credit project shown below will be assessed throughout this section to illustrate the scoring approach.